khxia/khxia.github.io/src/markdown-pages/post1.md

 Of course, people always make careless mistakes so you may not get 90%.
 Heck, some people may get fooled by a trick question or two (ahem me).
 That is why having some understanding of math is still important to be able to at least get some points from the occasional curveball question that they throw at you.
 Because usually, those questions are practically unsolvable unless you have done something similar in some math competitions or you're just smart.
 Generally, the majority of candidates don't score high on those questions - and I know this because I read the occasional examiner reports that come attached with the markschemes.

 So what these tutoring centres do, is they drill the students with past papers.
 What if you do all the past papers available?
 Do you do them again.
 I know for a fact that NTK usually writes prediction papers in the months leading up to the exam so students can get that extra mock exam practice in.
 So are these prediction papers accurate?
 I wouldn't know since I haven't done them, but my guess is that they should be quite similar since the IB is quite predictable.
-Take another example from two different Economics HL paper 1's, one from May 2014 Timezone 1, the other from May 2017 Timezone 1.
+Take another example from two different Economics HL paper 1's:

+this one from May 2014 Timezone 1:
 ![](ibimages/M14EconHP1TZ1.PNG)

+and this one from May 2017 Timezone 1:

 ![](ibimages/EconHLMay2017P1TZ1.PNG)

 >Practically the same question.